 Tortorella pulled Dubois mid-shift for what looked like a disinterested, going-through-the-motions few seconds, and the camera cut to the bench, and it was obvious – visibly, undeniably obvious – that this was over.
 Columbus traded him to Winnipeg for Patrik Laine not long after.

-Most trade requests are invisible until they’re reported.
+Most trade requests are invisible until they are reported.
 This one you could watch happen.

 Matthew Tkachuk, Calgary, 2022

 No explosion.
 No benching.
 No public declaration.
-Tkachuk simply told the Flames he wouldn’t be signing long-term, which left them with the choice of trading him on their own terms or losing him for nothing later.
+Tkachuk simply told the Flames he would not be signing long term, which left them with the choice of trading him on their own terms or losing him for nothing later.
 They traded him to Florida.
 He’s been one of the best players in the league since.

-This is the modern version, and it’s arguably more ruthless than the dramatic ones.
-There’s no villain.
-There’s no incident.
-There’s just a player exercising leverage quietly and efficiently.
+This is the modern version, and it is arguably more ruthless than the dramatic ones.
+There is no villain.
+There is no incident.
+There is just a player exercising leverage quietly and efficiently.

-What Larkin’s Request Says About the Yzerman Rebuild
+What Larkin’s Reported Request Says About the Yzerman Rebuild

 Steve Yzerman has been Detroit’s general manager since April 2019.
-That’s seven years.
-The Red Wings have missed the playoffs in every one of them, extending a streak that now sits at ten consecutive seasons.
+The Red Wings have missed the playoffs in every one of those seasons, extending a streak that now sits at ten consecutive years.

 This is no longer the early Yzerplan.
 There have been real pieces added – Moritz Seider, Lucas Raymond, a legitimate young core.
 The case for patience was always reasonable.
-But Larkin has apparently stopped making it, and he’s the one who was supposed to be living it.
+But Larkin’s reported request has raised an uncomfortable question: does the timeline still match the prime of the player who has lived the rebuild more closely than anyone?

-That’s what makes this harder than a normal trade request.
+That is what makes this harder than a normal trade request.
 Larkin was the bridge.
-He was there when the playoff streak ended, stayed through the teardown, signed the extension, wore the C through all of it.
-If he’s looked at the rebuild from the inside – the drafts, the development, the cap work, the coaching change – and decided the timeline doesn’t match his prime anymore, that’s not just a personnel problem.
-That’s a signal.
+He was there when the playoff streak ended, stayed through the teardown, signed the extension and wore the C through all of it.
+If he has looked at the rebuild from the inside – the drafts, the development, the cap work and the coaching changes – and decided the timeline does not match his prime anymore, that is not just a personnel problem.
+It is a signal.

 Yzerman’s reputation buys him more goodwill in Detroit than almost any other executive would get.
-That’s still true.
-And his track record of previously building a winning franchise certainly has bought him both time and patience.
-But seven years in, the organization isn’t being judged on prospect rankings anymore.
-It’s being judged on whether the best players in the room believe the team is close.
+That is still true.
+His record of building a winning franchise has earned both time and patience.
+But seven years in, the organization is no longer being judged on prospect rankings.
+It is being judged on whether the best players in the room believe the team is close.

 Our daily ATS NHL picks